DrkSephy/technetium/README.md

 -------------------------------------
 1. Finish subscription functionality. [ Jorge ]

       STATUS: In progress.

 2. Add AJAX to all requests. [ Jorge ]

       STATUS: In progress.

 3. Write tests. [ Albert ]

       STATUS: In progress.

 4. Write methods for statistics/reports. [ David ]

-    -[A] Method for getting all changeset tallies for a repository.
+      - [A] Method for getting all changeset tallies for a repository.
-    -[B] Method for getting all pull request tallies for a repository.
+      - [B] Method for getting all pull request tallies for a repository.
-    -[C] Method for getting all closed issues from a repository.
+      - [C] Method for getting all closed issues from a repository.

       STATUS: In progress.

-5. Continue to work on getting proper data for D3 graphs. [ David ] -[A] Display all commits for all users in a repository.
+5. Continue to work on getting proper data for D3 graphs. [ David ]

+      - [A] Display all commits for all users in a repository.

 Goals/Tasks [ 10/30/13 ---> 11/5/13 ]
 -------------------------------------